evanrobinson2/luna2-app/project-luna.md

     """
     A “mention or DM” style message handler with GPT-based replies + message store.
     """
+    # do not respond to messages from the past, under any circumstances
+    if event.server_timestamp < BOT_START_TIME:
+        logger.debug("Skipping old event => %s", event.event_id)
+        return

     # 1) Must be a text event, and must not be from ourselves
     if not isinstance(event, RoomMessageText):